networknt/light-doc/content/documentation.md

 toc: false
 layout: documentation-home
 ---
-Hugo is the **world's fastest static website engine.** It's written in Go (aka Golang) and developed by [bep](https://github.com/bep), [spf13](https://github.com/spf13) and [friends](https://github.com/gohugoio/hugo/graphs/contributors).
+Light is one of the **world's fastest microservices platform.** It's written in Java 8 SE and developed by [stevehu](https://github.com/stevehu), [chenyan71](https://github.com/chenyan71), [ddobrin](https://github.com/ddobrin), [gonzalovazquez](https://github.com/gonzalovazquez), [NicholasAzar](https://github.com/NicholasAzar) and friends.
 Below you will find some of the most common and helpful pages from our documentation.